ezz-khalil/sql-DataWarehouse-project/README.md

 With a strong foundation in AI, machine learning, and data analysis—gained through hands-on internships and academic projects—I bring an analytical mindset and problem-solving approach to everything I do.
 I'm particularly interested in building the infrastructure that powers data-driven products and supports advanced analytics.

-I'm looking for internship or entry-level opportunities where I can contribute, learn from experienced teams, and grow into a well-rounded Data Engineer.

  [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-%230A66C2?style=for-the-badge&logo=linkedin)](https://www.linkedin.com/in/ezz-khalil-b18668217/)

 ---